SimonN/Lix/doc/readme.txt

 Under all operating systems, the following switches are available for the Lix executable (./lix.exe unter Windows, ./bin/lix under Linux):

+-w
--w      Run Lix in a window with a resolution of 640 x 480.
-If you use this
-        switch, the in-game options for resolution and windowed mode are overridden for that session of Lix.
+    Run Lix in a window with a resolution of 640 x 480.
+If you use this switch, the in-game options for resolution and windowed mode are overridden for that single session.

+-n
--n      Asks for your name when starting Lix, no matter if it is enabled or
-        disabled in the game options.
+    Asks for your name when starting Lix, no matter if it is enabled or disabled in the game options.

+-o
--o      Runs the game without loading the sound driver.
-This might be useful
+    Runs the game without loading the sound driver.
+This might be useful to debug crashes.
-        under some Linux systems.
 To prevent loading the driver permanently, disable "load sound driver" in the sound options.

+--gfxmode=MODENAME
+    Substitute one of the following all-caps names for MODENAME.
+    This switch allows you to select a graphics mode manually on Windows systems.
+If you use it, your mode selection will override the ingame option for windowed/fullscreen as well as the switch -w.

+    Experiment with different modes when you have problems running the game.
+    GFX_GDI should always work, but it is very slow.

+    GFX_AUTODETECT -- Allegro 4 will choose the mode itself, this is default GFX_AUTODETECT_FULLSCREEN -- same as above, but force fullscreen GFX_AUTODETECT_WINDOWED -- same as above, but force windowed, like -w GFX_SAFE -- tries to ignore resolution and color depth during problems GFX_DIRECTX -- alias for GFX_DIRECTX_ACCEL
+    GFX_DIRECTX_ACCEL -- fullscreen DirectX with hardware acceleration GFX_DIRECTX_SOFT -- fullscreen DirectX without some hardware acceleration GFX_DIRECTX_SAFE -- fullscreen DirectX without any hardware acceleration GFX_DIRECTX_WIN -- windowed DirectX with color conversion GFX_DIRECTX_OVL -- windowed DirectX requiring 16-bit desktop color depth GFX_GDI -- should always work, but bad performance